kiuwan/tfs-vsts-extension/overview.md

 <img src="https://www.kiuwan.com/wp-content/uploads/2018/03/kiuwan-endpoint-config.png">

 ### **NOTE**: Kiuwan credentials for your build tasks
-You can now configure the Kiuwan connection in your exisitng tasks.
+You can now configure the Kiuwan connection in your existing tasks.
 The credentials configured the selected Kiuwan connection will be used to run the analysis.
 For backward compatibility, if you don't configure the Kiuwan connection in the task, the build definition variables: KiuwanUser and KiuwanPasswd, will be use for credentials.
 These variables can be used as well to override the Kiuwan connection credentials.
 This can be useful if you want a particular build definition to run analyses with a different user.

 <img src="https://www.kiuwan.com/wp-content/uploads/2018/01/kiuwan-tasks.png">

-- **Kiuwan Baseline Anlysis.** This task will run a Kiuwan baseline analysis as part of your build definition.
+- **Kiuwan Baseline Analysis.** This task will run a Kiuwan baseline analysis as part of your build definition.
 The results are automatically uploaded to your Kiuwan account in the cloud where you can see the results and browse through the security vulnerabilities and other relevant defects  found in your applications.

 <img src="https://www.kiuwan.com/wp-content/uploads/2018/01/analysis-results.png">